 - The student-athlete must follow all recommendations made by his/her school guidance counselor and, if applicable, the outside drug treatment facility in a spirit of cooperation.
 Any follow-up drug testing will be at parent/guardian expense until the student-athlete tests clean.
-Student-athletes may be required to rest prior to returning to competition.
+Student-athletes may be required to test prior to returning to competition.
 Failure to follow ALL recommendations made by the school counselor will result in the athlete remaining ineligible. - 2.
-The student-athlete will be required to complete a district drug test every 90 days at the parent/guardian expense through the remainder of the student-athlete's high school career.
-Once the student-athlete passes the drug screening, the student-athlete is eligible for athletic participation for 90 days after which time the student-athlete will be tested again for continued eligibility. - 3.
+The student-athlete will be required to complete a district drug test every 90 days at the parent/guardian expense every 90 days until said test is passed.
+Failure to pass subsequent drug tests will be considered an offense.
+Upon passage, the student-athlete will then be placed into the random drug testing pool (at the district's expense) for the remainder of the school year.
 Student-athletes who fail the district drug test will remain ineligible for the entire 90 days.
-Student-athletes can regain eligibility if the drug test is passed after the 90 day period. - 4.
-Refusal to take any required drug test will be viewed as a failed test. - 5.
-Refusal to follow school recommendations after receiving a positive test result will result in the studentathlete being ineligible from athletics for the remainder of that school year.
+Student-athletes can regain eligibility if the drug test is passed after the 90 day period. - 3.
+Refusal to take any required drug test will be viewed as a failed test. - 4.
+Refusal to follow school recommendations after receiving a positive test result will result in the student-athlete being ineligible from athletics for the remainder of that school year.
 Said student-athlete will be required to test again the following school year prior to participation in athletics.
 This test will be at parent/guardian expense.